Did you know that Babel inadvertently fixes some errors? Me neither. In one of my projects, I switched from

 var declaration is moved to the top of the scope and set

 c is accessible inside the function call.

 const is moved to the top but left uninitialized.
 Inside the function call,

-still uninitialized, it is in the so-called temporal dead zone, so accessing it throws an Error.
+c is still uninitialized, it is in the so-called temporal dead zone, so accessing it throws an Error.

 Convert Array-like to iterable

 The other edge case is how iterables are handled.